arieee/PyMoves/README.md

 ```
 def authorization():
     ---
-    tempCode = u" WRITE CODE YOU HAVE GOT"
+    tempCode = u" WRITE CODE YOU HAVE GOT IN THIS SPACE"
     ---
 ```